Shailendra Raj Mehta

-Shailendra Raj Mehta (born 9 July 1959) is an Indian academic administrator and entrepreneur, who has served as president and director of MICA in Ahmedabad.
+Shailendra Raj Mehta (born 9 July 1959) is an Indian academic administrator, economist, and entrepreneur.
+He served as president and director of the Mudra Institute of Communications, Ahmedabad (MICA) from 2017 to 2024.

-He has previously held several positions in Indian higher education, including chairman of the Board of Management at AURO University, and Provost as well as Vice-Chancellor of Ahmedabad University.
-He currently serves as a member of the Mission High-Level Committee of the Indian Knowledge System and as Vice-Chairman of the Governing Body of the Indian Institute of Advanced Study in Shimla.
+He has held other positions in Indian higher education, including chairman of the Board of Management at AURO University, and provost and vice-chancellor of Ahmedabad University.
+He is a member of the Mission High-Level Committee of the Indian Knowledge System and vice-chairman of the Governing Body of the Indian Institute of Advanced Study, Shimla.

 Early life and education

 Mehta was born in Jodhpur, Rajasthan.
 He completed his Bachelor of Arts at St. Stephen's College, Delhi, followed by his Master of Arts from the Delhi School of Economics.
-He earned an M.Phil. from Balliol College, Oxford, and holds a Doctor of Philosophy from Harvard University.
+He earned an M.Phil. from Balliol College, Oxford, and a Doctor of Philosophy from Harvard University.

 Career

-Mehta has conducted research in the areas of entrepreneurship, industrial organization, information economics, and experimental economics.
+Mehta's research has focused on industrial organization, information economics, and experimental economics.
+He holds several US patents related to data record structuring and industrial simulation environments.

-From 1990 to 2006, Mehta served as a tutor at the Krannert School of Management at Purdue University.
-During this time, he directed the Krannert School's Entrepreneurship Initiative and the SEAS Simulation Lab, and received Purdue University's Class of 1922 Award for Teaching, Innovation, and Helping Students Learn.
-While at Purdue, he co‐founded Simulex Inc., a technology company based in the Purdue Research Park.
+Mehta taught at the Krannert School of Management at Purdue University from 1990 to 2006, where he directed the Entrepreneurship Initiative and the SEAS Simulation Lab.
+While at Purdue, he co-founded Simulex Inc., a technology company based in the Purdue Research Park that developed simulation technology for crisis-scenario modelling.

-He returned to India in 2007 and led a collaboration between Duke Corporate Education and the Indian Institute of Management, Ahmedabad, which extended to India, West Asia, and the Middle East.
-He also served as a visiting professor of Business Policy at IIM-Ahmedabad.
+He returned to India in 2007 and worked on a collaboration between Duke Corporate Education and the Indian Institute of Management Ahmedabad, which operated in India, West Asia, and the Middle East.
+He also served as a visiting professor of business policy at the Indian Institute of Management Ahmedabad.

-Mehta was appointed Provost and Vice-Chancellor of Ahmedabad University in 2014.
-The following year, he became chairman of the Board of Management at Auro University, where he also served as Acting Vice-Chancellor and Distinguished Professor of Strategy.
+Mehta was appointed provost and vice-chancellor of Ahmedabad University in 2014.
+The following year, he became chairman of the Board of Management at Auro University, where he also served as acting vice-chancellor.

-In 2017, Mehta became the President and Director of MICA (institute), and was appointed Distinguished Professor of Innovation and Entrepreneurship.
-The Ministry of Education appointed him Vice-Chairman of the Governing Body of the Indian Institute of Advanced Study.
+In 2017, Mehta became president and director of MICA, and the Ministry of Education appointed him vice-chairman of the Governing Body of the Indian Institute of Advanced Study.